ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 looks up what state should follow that new parent, and pushes it.
 Compatible versions can then merge again.

+Because competing versions can share the same speculative syntax, subtrees are
+reference-counted: each owner registers its interest, and a subtree is freed only when its last owner lets go.
 The pop path retained every collected child before releasing the old stack links, so each child survived the ownership transfer into its new parent.
 On a single linear path, those reference-count operations were a compensating increment and decrement; on a branching pop, they were required for correctness.